 - Quick Tips for Lawyers to Beat Stress, Build Happiness, and Boost Productivity [Webinars for Busy Lawyers]

-Still, a headline published by the ABA in November 2019 claims “There is No Work-Life Balance,” with a little disclaimer.
-Its subtitle points out, “The metaphor fails — big time — according to the authors,” who are a judge and law professor from Michigan.
+Still, a headline published by the ABA in November 2019 claims “There is No Work-Life Balance.”
+Its subtitle points out, “The metaphor fails — big time — according to the authors,” (emphasis added) who are a judge and law professor from Michigan.
 They aren’t the first to make such a headline claim and note they aren’t experts in psychology.
 A corporate psychologist and executive coach elaborates on a similar statement that “Work-Life Balance is a Myth,” telling us to “aim for alignment” instead:

 Research has shown that people are more prone to feel burnout and a lack of balance when there is a mismatch between their values and their work.
 That’s why merely aiming for work-life balance may not be enough to deal with feelings of being overwhelmed, disengaged, or stressed.